 Here’s a short video on the basics of the Resource Guide:

+What types of resources work with the Resource Guide?
 The Resource Guide is ‘verse driven’ which means that the Bible passage that is open in the main window directs what references appear in the Resource Guide.
 Not every resource is verse driven but some examples of verse driven resources are:

 - Articles on people, places, and other topics